 Hawai‘i is home to a unique culture and delicate natural resources.
 As COVID-19 restrictions on travel loosened, and tourists began to flood back to Hawai‘i, our invitation had to change.
 We needed to introduce a new way to travel.

-We partnered with an on-island agency to shoot vertical content and adapt long-form stories for social placements.
-We created four new episodes featuring on-island ambassadors and cultural practitioners to invite visitors to experience a new way to travel—one that gives back to Hawai‘i, and to them: to mālama (care for) Hawai‘i.
+We invited visitors to experience a new way to travel—one that gives back to Hawai‘i, and to them: mālama (care for) Hawai‘i.
+A suite of content across owned & paid placements asked visitors to come back, and give back, in a launch of four episodes featuring on-island ambassadors and cultural practitioners.
 Additionally, we created custom-shot, long-form content to educate people on the interconnections of Hawai‘i's natural resources and residents.

 Ahupua‘a: From Mauka to Makai